Mildew: Household varieties

 The term mildew is often used generically to refer to mould growth, usually with a flat growth habit.
 Moulds can thrive on many organic materials, including clothing, leather, paper, and the ceilings, walls and floors of homes or offices with poor moisture control.
-Mildew can be cleaned using specialized mildew remover, or substances such as bleach (though they may discolour the surface).
+As with moulds, mildew can be cleaned using a mild detergent and water.
+While some sources recommend a specialised mildew remover, or substances such as bleach (though they may discolour the surface), this is not needed.